 Aerial transect surveys have been consistent and applied across the study areas across 7 survey blocks (A-G) and are illustrated on Map 1.
 These consist of potentially affected and control blocks to allow for comparison of densities throughout the Project area.
-Previous surveys were conducted March 7-9, 2016, February 8-9, 2017, and February 8-10, 2018 (preconstruction and on March 4-6, 2020 (during construction).
+Previous surveys were conducted March 7-9, 2016, February 8-9, 2017, and February 8-10, 2018 (preconstruction), March 4-6, 2020 (during construction), and March 8-10, 2022 (after construction).
+No surveys were conducted in 2021 (during construction) due to poor weather conditions.
 Methods for all surveys followed those described in Stantec (2018) and include:

-- Aerial survey of 400-m-wide, east-west transects spaced 1 km apart that comprise 40% (421 km2) of the 1055 km2 overall survey area (Map 2). - Surveys were conducted using a Bell 206 Jet Ranger helicopter and four observers: the front-left and rear-right observers acted as primary observers on their respective sides while the data recorder in the rear-left and pilot in the front-right acted as secondary observers. - Surveys were flown at approximately 120 m above ground level at speeds between 90-110 km/h during good environmental conditions: - temperature -20 to -30°C; - o wind 10-20 km/h; - cloud ceiling >150 m; - o no precipitation; - o no fog or hoar frost; - o adequate daylight (from one half hour after sunrise to one half hour before sunset); - \circ with a snow base of ≥25 cm (MCWS 2015, unpublished). - Using a handheld GPS (Garmin® GPSMAP® 62SC) the surveys focused on counting individuals as opposed to counting both tracks and individuals, as was done in 2014-2015, as counting tracks has the potential to decrease detection rates of observers.
+- Aerial survey of 400-m-wide, east-west transects spaced 1 km apart that comprise 40% (421 km2) of the 1055 km2 overall survey area (Map 2). - Surveys were conducted using a Bell 206 Jet Ranger helicopter and four observers: the front-left and rear-right observers acted as primary observers on their respective sides while the data recorder in the rear-left and pilot in the front-right acted as secondary observers. - Surveys were flown at approximately 120 m above ground level at speeds between 90-110 km/h during good environmental conditions: - o temperature -20 to -30°C; - o wind 10-20 km/h; - o cloud ceiling >150 m; - o no precipitation; - o no fog or hoar frost; - o adequate daylight (from one half hour after sunrise to one half hour before sunset); - with a snow base of ≥25 cm (MCWS 2015, unpublished). - Using a handheld GPS (Garmin® GPSMAP® 62SC) the surveys focused on counting individuals as opposed to counting both tracks and individuals, as was done in 2014-2015, as counting tracks has the potential to decrease detection rates of observers.
 Track observations were collected for species such as gray wolf and coyote where possible.
+Maps 4 and 5 show the aerial survey observations for 2020 and 2022.